mendix/docs/content/refguide/custom-settings.md

 ## 10 Proxy Settings

+The settings below allow you to use a proxy.

+{{% alert type="warning" %}}
-The settings below allow you to use a proxy. **These settings have to be set as JVM properties, NOT as Custom Runtime settings.**
+These settings have to be set as JVM properties, not as custom Runtime settings.
+{{% /alert %}}

 | Name | Description | Default Value |
 | --- | --- | --- |